-Section 5.8 – Hockey State Carnival Rules – Boys and Girls
+Section 5.8 – Hockey State Championship Rules – Boys and Girls

 Amended November 2017

-5.8.2 Players shall wear the Region/Association uniform to be clearly numbered.
+5.8.2 Players shall wear the Association uniform to be clearly numbered.

-5.8.3 A full round robin carnival will be played where possible.
+5.8.3 A full round robin championship will be played where possible.

 5.8.4 Each match shall have one clean plastic hockey ball in good condition.

-(a) Competing Regions/Associations are responsible for providing their own playing equipment – sticks, kickers, etc.
+(a) Competing Associations are responsible for providing their own playing equipment – sticks, kickers, etc.

 (b) Goalkeepers must wear as part of their protective equipment, a helmet and mask, chest protection, gloves, leg pads and kickers.
 Should a goalkeeper be incapacitated, suspended, or substituted, the nominated field player, in assuming the privileges of a goalkeeper, must wear a protective helmet and mask, chest protection, gloves, leg pads and kickers.
 The nominated player shall be permitted to put on protective gear without undue delay.